JuliaStats/Distributions.jl/docs/src/censored.md

 censored
 ```

-In the general case, this will create a `Censored{typeof(d)}` structure, defined as follows:
+In the general case, this will create a `Distributions.Censored{typeof(d)}` structure, defined as follows:

 ```@docs
 Distributions.Censored
 ```

-In general, `censored` should be called instead of the constructor of `Censored`.
+In general, `censored` should be called instead of the constructor of `Censored`, which is not exported.

 Many functions, including those for the evaluation of pdf and sampling, are defined for all censored univariate distributions: